-Katie Burns is the digital marketing and design manager at City Parks Alliance, where she promotes the benefits of urban parks and recreation with members, policymakers, and other stakeholders.
+Katie Burns is the strategic communications manager at City Parks Alliance, where she promotes the benefits of urban parks and recreation with members, policymakers, and other stakeholders.
 She is passionate about the intersection of urbanism and public land, and strives to create access to resources that drive equity for all.

 Katie graduated with honors with her master’s degree from the University of Pennsylvania’s School of Social Policy and Practice and earned her bachelor’s from the University of Florida’s School of Journalism and Communications.
 She curates a weekly newsletter called Something Good, which focuses on the intersection of social justice and creativity.
 When she’s not making color-coded Google Docs, you can usually find her out along the Schuylkill River Trail running or riding her bike (but don’t worry, she creates elaborate Google Sheets for that too!)